 As you make your way down to Malo Zarace’s sister beach, Velo Zarace, you’ll notice a massive rock that juts out into the sea.
 This incredible stone formation forms a barrier between the sea and land, creating an intimate cove known as Malo Zarace.

-This near-private beach is accessible by several staircases that descend against the rock into crystal blue waters.
+This near-private beach is accessible by several staircases that descend against the rock into crystal clear waters (so clear that you can even spot oncoming sharks in Croatia!).

 Although this gorgeous place is more for snorkeling than it is for swimming, it’s still well worth a visit.

-Jagodna Bay is a beautiful hidden cove, located between Ivan Dolac and Sveta Nedljelja on island Hvar Croatia.
+Jagodna Bay is a beautiful hidden cove, located between Ivan Dolac and Sveta Nedjelja on island Hvar Croatia.

 This gorgeous pebbled swimming spot is bathed in sunlight and surrounded by steep cliffs.